jouvetg/igm/igm/modules/preproc/load_ncdf_data.md

 # Description:

-This IGM module loads spatial raster data from a netcdf file (geology.nc) and transform the fields into tensorflow variables.
-It also complete the data, e.g. ge the basal topography from ice thickness and surface topography.
+This IGM module loads spatial raster data from a netcdf file (default: geology.nc) and transform the fields into tensorflow variables.
+It also complete the data, e.g. the basal topography from ice thickness and surface topography.
-(there is no update function defined).
 It contains the two functions for resampling and cropping the data.

 # I/O: